-I’ve watched many film versions of Charles Dickens’ A Christmas Carol.
+I’ve watched several film versions of Charles Dickens’s A Christmas Carol.
 I’ve seen classics like the 1951 film starring Alastair Sim or the 1984 version with George C. Scott.
-I’ve also seen plenty of knockoffs, like Mr. Magoo’s Christmas Carol (1962) Mickey’s Christmas Carol (1983), Scrooged (1988, starring Bill Murray), and The Muppet Christmas Carol (with Michael Caine as Scrooge, 1992).
-In all of these film portrayals of Dickens’ story, Scrooge (or Frank Cross in Scrooged) undergoes a magical transformation with the help of the ghosts of Christmas past, present, and future.
+I’ve also seen plenty of knockoffs, like Mr. Magoo’s Christmas Carol (1962), Mickey’s Christmas Carol (1983), Scrooged (1988, starring Bill Murray), and The Muppet Christmas Carol (with Michael Caine as Scrooge, 1992).
+In all of these film portrayals of Dickens’s story, Scrooge undergoes a magical transformation with the help of the ghosts of Christmas past, present, and future.
 In the final act of every film, Scrooge is beside himself with childlike joy.
 He demonstrates exceptional generosity and shows particular favor to Bob Cratchit and his family, especially Tiny Tim.

-But, if my memory serves me correctly, there is one thing that Scrooge never does in any of these films.
+But, if my memory serves me correctly, there is one thing that Scrooge never does in any of the films I just mentioned.
 He does not go to church on Christmas.
-Yet, according to Dickens’ story, Scrooge does in fact go to church as he walks the streets on Christmas morning.
+Yet, according to Dickens’s story, Scrooge does that very thing as he walks the streets on Christmas morning.
 This event is quite wonderfully portrayed in the 1999 film version of A Christmas Carol, starring Patrick Stewart.
-Here, Scrooge not only goes to church, but also he joins in by enthusiastically singing the chorus of “God Rest Ye Merry, Gentlemen.”
+Here, Scrooge not only goes to church, but also joins in by singing the chorus of “God Rest Ye Merry, Gentlemen” with great gusto.

 Now, there is nothing in A Christmas Carol to suggest that Ebenezer Scrooge became a frequent churchgoer after his transformation.
-We get the sense that Scrooge went to church on Christmas morning because that’s what proper nineteenth-century Londoners did on the holiday.
-Yet, his example can serve to remind us that our response to the birth of Christ is something to be shared with other believers.
-We join together for worship.
-We gather to “provoke one another to love and good deeds, not neglecting to meet together, as is the habit of some” (Heb 10:24-25).
+We get the sense that Scrooge went to church on Christmas morning because that’s what nineteenth-century Londoners did on the holiday.
+Yet, his example can remind us that our response to the birth of Christ is something to be shared with other believers.
+We not only gather for Christmas dinner and festivities, but also for Christmas worship.
+We come together to “provoke one another to love and good deeds, not neglecting to meet together, as is the habit of some” (Hebrews 10:24-25).

-The Word of God became Incarnate in Jesus, not only to reveal God’s glory to us, not only to teach us God’s truth, not only to save us from our sins, but also to gather us together as the people of God.
-We will keep Christmas well, therefore, not simply by going to church on Christmas, like Ebenezer Scrooge, but also by investing our lives in the fellowship of Christ followers.
+Why do we come together in worship?
+Because the central reality of Christmas draws us, teaches us, and compels us.
+The Word of God became Incarnate in Jesus, not only to reveal God’s glory to us, not only to save us from our sins, but also to gather us together as the people of God.
+You can keep Christmas well, therefore, not only by going to church on Christmas like Ebenezer Scrooge, but especially by investing your life in the fellowship of Christ followers.

-Are you deeply engaged with a congregation of believers?
+Are you regularly engaged with a congregation of believers?
 If so, why?
 If not, why not?

 Gracious God, you have called us to yourself through Jesus Christ.
 Yet, you have also called us into fellowship with each other.
 We are meant to respond to your grace, not individualistically, but as members of your body.
-Help us, Lord, to keep Christmas well—not only by going to special holiday services but also by living our lives in community with other believers.
+Help us, Lord, to keep Christmas well, not only by going to special holiday services, but also by living our lives in community with other believers so that we might worship together and build each other up in love.
 Amen.